Skip to main content

 The next test might then fail during the same reload.
 That becomes a problem when a chain of tests fail because of one reload.

-can help prevent the next tests from failing during the same reload.
+ALKiln cannot stop the first test from failing, but MAX_SECONDS_FOR_SERVER_RELOAD can help prevent the next tests from failing during the same reload.

-Arbitrary environment variablesβ
+Arbitrary environment variables

 (Moving)